javaparser/javaparser/readme.md

 mvn clean install
 ```

-If you checkout the sources and want to view the project in an IDE, it is best to at minimum to generate the additional source files.
-Otherwise you will get many complaints in the IDE
+If you checkout the sources and want to view the project in an IDE, it is best to generate the additional source files; otherwise you will get many compilation complaints in the IDE

 ```
 mvn javacc:javacc